sunnysideup/silverstripe-server-management/docs/en/CreatingDevelopingAndDeploying.md

  - set up image styles as per below
  - run a `/dev/build/`

-# Image Styles (REQUIRED)

- - go to `imagewithstyle/_config/imagestyledefauls.yml.example` to review example
- - enter your desired styles here:  `mysite/_config/imagestyledefaults.yml`, we have entered some examples by default.
- - review: `perfect_cms_images/_config/perfect_cms_images.yml.example`
- - enter your desired image styles here: `mysite/_config/perfect_cms_images.yml`
- - *NB the `ClassNameForCSS` should match the `Name` in the perfect CMS Image.*
- - make sure you follow yml syntax or you will get weird errors

 # Front-End Setup

-- copy `themes/webpack-variables.example.js` to `themes/webpack-variables.js`
 - browse to `/themes/sswebpack_engine_only`
 - type `npm install`
 - type `npm run watch`